jlpistole/SimpleCmdBasedTraining/SingleMotorSubsystem.md

-# Single Motor Subsystem Exercise
+# Single Motor Subsystem Exercise: Part 1

 In this exercise you will create a command-based robot with a subsystem that controls a single motor with spin forward and spin backward commands.
+In part one of the exercise you will write all the code except the portion that directly interacts with the motor.
+Continue to [part 2](SingleMotorSubsystem.md) to complete the exercise.

 ## Setup
 In VSCode, create a new WPILib project from the CommandRobot template: